-Sivasagar Sivadol is located in the heart of the Sivasagar city, which was known earlier as Sibsagar in the Sibsagar district of Upper Assam in Northeast India.
-Sivsagar, present-day Sivasagar, was the capital of Ahom kingdom.
-The Ahoms had migrated from Yunnan and reached assam in 1228 and established their first capital at Charaideo 28 kilometres from present day Sivasagar in 1253.
-Till 14th century they were followers of Ahom religion until they slowly started becoming Hindu and by the 18th century they fully got absorbed into Hinduism.
-Sivadol is surrounded by two subsidiary temples Vishnudol (spelt as Bishnudol) and Devidol which are architecturally similar to the larger Shiva temple.
-Vishnudol is dedicated to the God Vishnu; Devidol, also known as Joidol, is a Goddess Durga temple.
+Sivasagar Sivadol is located in the heart of Sivasagar city, which was known earlier as Sibsagar in the Sibsagar district of Upper Assam in Northeast India.
+Sivsagar, present-day Sivasagar, was the capital of the Ahom kingdom.
+The Ahoms had migrated from Yunnan and reached Assam in 1228 and established their first capital at Charaideo, 28 kilometers from present-day Sivasagar, in 1253.
+Till the 14th century, they were followers of the Ahom religion until they slowly started becoming Hindu, and by the 18th century, they were fully absorbed into Hinduism.
+Sivadol is surrounded by two subsidiary temples, Vishnudol (spelled as Bishnudol) and Devidol, which are architecturally similar to the larger Shiva temple.
+Vishnudol is dedicated to the god Vishnu; Devidol, also known as Joidol, is a goddess Durga temple.
 While the Vishnu temple's tower has a honeycomb design with an ornamental criss-cross framework, the Durga temple's tower is designed, in its vertical elevation, with an undulating pattern.
-Besides these there is a temple of Ram and Hanuman.
+Besides these, there is a temple of Ram and Hanuman.

 States